veni-vidi-code/WolframAlphaDiscordBot/README.md

 - discord.py (If it is your own computer "pip3 install discord.py" or "pip install discord.py" should work.
 If it isn't i assume you know a bit about python and your system.
 You can look in the [discord.py docs](https://discordpy.readthedocs.io/en/latest/intro.html#installing))

 ## Setting up the Bot

+### As a standalone bot
-1. Chose your language and download the script.
+1. Chose your language and download the script (English.py or German.py).
 You might wanna read it, it is less than a 100 lines.
 2. Run the script once.
 You will get an error message.
 There should be either a ConfigGermanWADBOT.json or ConfigEnglishWADBOT.json file now.
 3. Get yourself a Discord Bot token and replace YOURTOKEN in the config file with it (After Discord_bot_Token.
 Leave it in between ").
 You can alrady Invite your Bot to your server now (but it is just offline so far)
 A tutorial how to create a discord Bot, get its Token and later invite it to your Server you can find at [the offical discord.py documentation](https://discordpy.readthedocs.io/en/latest/discord.html)